The

 of the Liturgy, the Priest sings “Christ is risen” 2 ˝ times, and the Choir

-last half.
+finishes the last half.

-Beatitude
+Beatitude Verses:

-1. From paradise didst Thou drive our forefather Adam, who had broken Thy commandment, O Christ; but, O Compassionate One, Thou didst cause to dwell therein
+1. From paradise didst Thou drive our forefather Adam, who had broken Thy commandment, O Christ; but, O Compassionate One, Thou didst cause to dwell therein the thief who confessed Thee on the cross, crying out: “Remember me, O Savior, in Thy kingdom!”

 2. In rising from the dead, Thou hast raised us up from the passions with Thyself through Thy resurrection, O Lord; and all the power of death hast Thou destroyed, O Savior.
 Wherefore, with faith we cry out to Thee: “Remember us also in Thy kingdom!”
-3. O Thou who as God grantest life, by Thy three days in the tomb Thou didst raise up with Thyself the dead in hell, and as One Who is good Thou hast poured forth

-4. With the curse of death didst Thou condemn us who had sinned, O Lord, Bestower of life; yet having suffered in Thy flesh, O sinless Master, Thou hast granted life unto
+4. With the curse of death didst Thou condemn us who had sinned, O Lord, Bestower of life; yet having suffered in Thy flesh, O sinless Master, Thou hast granted life unto mortals who cry out: “Remember us also in Thy kingdom!”

 5. Of Thine own will Thou wast lifted up upon

-the Tree, and laid as one dead in the
+the Tree, and laid as one dead in the sepulchre, and

-Thou didst raise them by Thy
+didst raise them by Thy divine power.

-6. When Hades met Thee below,
+6. When Hades met Thee

-bonds, who with unceasing voices praise Thine awesome
+that it held in bonds, who with unceasing voices praise Thine awesome

 Resurrection, O Savior.